-MPI application processes normally perform best if their local memory is allocated on the socket assigned to execute it.
+MPI application processes normally perform best if their local memory is allocated near the socket assigned to use it.
 This cannot happen if memory on that socket is exhausted by the application or by other system consumption, for example, file buffer cache.
-Use the nodeinfo(1) command to view memory consumption on the nodes assigned to your job and use bcfree(1) to clear out excessive file buffer cache.
-PBS Professional batch scheduler installations can be configured to issue bcfreecommands in the job prologue.
-For more information, see PBS Professional documentation and the bcfree(1) man page.
+Use the nodeinfo(1) command to view memory consumption on the nodes assigned to your job, and use bcfree(1) to clear out excessive file buffer cache.
+PBS Professional batch scheduler installations can be configured to issue bcfree commands in the job prologue.

+For information about PBS Professional, including the availability of scripts, see the PBS Professional documentation and the bcfree(1) man page.